shopware/frontends/apps/docs/src/getting-started/templates.md

 <img src="../.assets/demo-store-template.jpg" alt="Demo Store Template Screenshot" class="border-1px border-#eeeeee rounded-md shadow-md my-8 hover:shadow-2xl hover:scale-105 transition duration-200" />

 :::info
-The **Demo Store Template** is not a fully-functional online store.
+The **Demo Store Template** is not production-ready.
 It is only a reference implementation that contains most of the features which you can use as a starting point.
 It is not possible to update it automatically or install Shopware extensions on it.
 :::

 The demo store template is a reference implementation of an online store UI.
 It comes with all default features implemented as boilerplate code - such as